Certification, Licensing and Charters

 If you don’t apply pesticides you do not need a charter.
 Please check all of your product labels closely.
 If you see an EPA Registration Number, it is a pesticide.

 "I own a convenience market that has a deli counter.
 Will I need to hire out my pesticide applications to comply with TAPA’s requirement for restaurants?"

-The law is written that if you prepare or serve food, you would need to do so.
-So, if your counter actually prepares food, such as assembling sandwiches, frying chicken, baking pizzas, etc. then the answer is yes.
-If, however, you only offer items like vendor-prepared sandwiches and other pre-packaged foods, and the customer merely makes a selection from a display case or fills a cup with soda, then the answer is no.
+The law requires this if you prepare or serve food, including assembling sandwiches, frying chicken, baking pizzas, etc. However, if you only offer items like vendor-prepared sandwiches and other pre-packaged foods, and the customer merely makes a selection from a display case or fills a cup with soda, then the answer is no.